 The Caro application has strict access control checks leveraging an action-based access control mechanism, and a robust multi-tenancy implementation.

 Caro is compliant to the General Data Protection Regulation (GDPR), including the right to be forgotten and data portability.
 The purpose of GDPR is to protect the private information of EU citizens and give them more control over their personal data.
 Feel free to reach out to us at firstname.lastname@example.org for more details on how we comply with GDPR, or have a look at our record of processing activities.

-We are currently in the process of becoming HIPAA compliant, and will update this page once we are.
+We are compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 The purpose of HIPAA is to protect the healthcare information of US citizens.